Khujirt Airport: Flights

 Since 2005 MIAT Mongolian Airlines stopped flying and gradually retiring their Antonov An-24 and Antonov An-26.
 After MIAT Mongolian Airlines Retired their An-24 and An-26's in mid-late 2008 Khujirt Airport had no official passenger flights.
 In early 2010 a Mongolian airline named Aero Mongolia made charter flights from Ulaanbaatar to 3 airports in Üvürkhangai these include Khujirt Airport, Kharkhorin Airport and Arvaikheer Airport.
 All flights were performed by an Fokker 50.
-On August 2010 the 3 flights were performed by 2 Fokker 50.
+In August 2010 the 3 flights were performed by 2 Fokker 50.
 From late August 2010 to April 2011 Aero Mongolia carried out almost 300 flights with 7.800 passengers from Buyant Ukhaa International Airport to the 3 charter routes in Üvürkhangai.
-On April 2012 Aero Mongolia halted all flights due to an incident that happened at Oyu-Tolgoi Airport. since 2012 Eznis Airways made flights to almost every airport in Mongolia with their Avro RJ-85 and Saab 340's.
+In April 2012 Aero Mongolia halted all flights due to an incident that happened at Oyu-Tolgoi Airport. since 2012 Eznis Airways made flights to almost every airport in Mongolia with their Avro RJ-85 and Saab 340's.
 The airline carried over 9000 passengers from Ulaanbaatar to Khujirt Airport and almost 9100 passengers back to Ulaanbaatar.
 In mid-late 2014 Eznis Airways ceased all operations.